cyborg-nomade/spotify-library-manager/backlog.md

 # next version (v0.1) features

-- navbar with search bar
+- navbar with search bar (OK)
-- text field showing the text typed in the search bar, as it's typed
+- text field showing the text typed in the search bar, as it's typed (OK)
 - button to change exhibition of artist cards (block or list)
 - clicking on the artist card displays a modal with the artist's data